 The good news is there is a way to greatly reduce the dust produced by sanding joint compound.
 The bad news is, you may need to buy a new tool or two to do it.
 If you already have a good shop vac, you're halfway there.
 If not, you may be able to rent one, or you can use an old house vacuum, if you don't mind getting it dirty or possibly damaging the motor.
 Check the bottom of this page for a video demonstrating how to use a shop vac to sand joint compound.

 While this setup is sufficient for most jobs around the house, if you're installing all new drywall on high walls and ceilings or doing extensive plaster repairs, you can also get a pole attachment that can make these big jobs easier.

 Before beginning be sure to let the joint compound dry completely.
 Load the screen onto the block and tighten it so it lays centered and flat over the holes.
 Fold the edges of the screen up around the sides of the block to form a square for doing corners.
 Hook the hoses together and attach them to the vacuum cleaner.
 Turn the vacuum on and begin working at a corner or the edge of a repair before moving into the center.
 Apply only enough pressure to begin removing the surface of the joint compound, but not enough to dig in and gouge it with the screen.
 Go slowly enough to allow the vacuum to do its job.

-If the block resists moving, turn the ring on the outlet port to adjust pressure until you can drag it back and forth easily.
+If the block resists moving, turn the ring on the outlet port to adjust pressure until you can move it back and forth easily.
 Go over the surface lightly, in arcing strokes to remove enough compound to level the surface and remove ridges and scratches.
 Use the edge of the block with the folded screen to get into wall corners and along ceilings.
 Work around the edges of the joint compound lightly, paying close attention to blending the surrounding wall surface and the dry mud together in a smooth transition.